isomerpages/mlaw-corp/_covid19/13-filing-a-notice-of-status.md

 * The Respondent or you have previously lodged a <b>Notification for Relief</b> with the court or arbitral tribunal, you must submit a <b>Notification of Status of Application for Determination</b> to the court or arbitral tribunal within 2 working days of any of the two events:

-	1. You have completed service of the Application on the required parties; and
+	1. You have completed service of the <b>Application</b> on the required parties; and
 	2. The conclusion of proceedings before the Assessor, which is when:

 		i.
 The Assessor has given a determination;